con/nwb2bids/docs/index.rst

 Our documentation is structured to cater to users ranging from beginners to advanced developers and contributors.
 Below is an overview of the key sections to help you navigate our documentation effectively

-* **Getting Started: Conversion Examples Gallery**

-  If you're new to **nwb2bids** or NWB, start with the :ref:`Conversion Examples Gallery <conversion_gallery>`.
-  This section provides concise scripts for converting data from common formats (e.g., Blackrock, Plexon, Neuralynx) to NWB.
-It's designed to get you up and running quickly.

 * **User Guide**

-  The :ref:`User Guide <user_guide>` offers a comprehensive overview of NeuroConv's data model and functionalities.
+  The :ref:`User Guide <user_guide>` offers a comprehensive overview of our data models and core functionalities.
   It is recommended for users who wish to understand the underlying concepts and extend their scripts beyond basic conversions.

-* **How To Guides**

-  The :ref:`How To Guides <how_to>` section contains practical guides for using NeuroConv effectively and solve common problems.

 * **Developer Guide**